OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 January 2005.md

 ---

-## Afterlife & Soul Topics

-- No direct content on this topic in this session.

----

 ## Cosmic Structure & Densities

 - Transmission is identified as from "Cassiopaea" for user identification, though the source is Rigel.